Group & Study Spaces

 There are some great spaces in the Student Centre where you can study, chat or just settle down and read.
 There are couches and other seating arrangements dotted all over the building, power points for your portable devices plus the balcony if you need some fresh air.

 There are several group rooms available where groups can have discussions and work without disturbing other Library users.

 The east wing of the Student Centre provide computers, printing and laptop connectivity.
-Computing Areas are also available on each floor of the Teaching Resources Library.
+Computing Areas are also available at the Teaching Resources Library.

 Library Staff can assist you to make full use of the Library.
 For borrowing, copying and collecting books from the shelves.
 Learn more about disability access.

 There are areas around the building, including group study booths, quiet areas for individual study, and study areas accommodating a more relaxed atmosphere.

 There are some great areas in the Student Centre where groups can meet and study together.
 Six booths in total are available for group use - three on Level 3 and three on Level 4 - and are suitable for 2 to 4 people.
 They have power so you can plug in your laptops.

 Study groups have preference over individual students for use of the booths.

 Level 3, by the Journals Collection, has been set aside for individual study.
 Here you'll find partitioned desks along the wall and beside the windows.
 These are marked by blue "Quiet Area" banners.